 - 180. A credible approach to developing an evaluation strategy, setting out how evaluation activity will be strengthened overall, and explaining the methodologies that will be used, may include: - embedding a consideration of evaluation into the design of all individual activities that contribute to an intervention strategy - undertaking a self-assessment of evaluation practice.
-The OfS has produced an evaluation self-assessment tool which a provider may wish to use - setting out a clear and timebound written commitment on the progress that a provider will make in building evaluation capabilities and capacity where appropriate. - 181.
+The OfS has produced an evaluation self-assessment tool105 which a provider may wish to use - setting out a clear and timebound written commitment on the progress that a provider will make in building evaluation capabilities and capacity where appropriate. - 181.
 A provider is expected to set out how and when it intends to share its evaluation evidence, and the methodologies it expects to use in analyses further to that detailed in individual intervention strategy evaluation sections where necessary.

-&lt;sup>105 Available at www.officeforstudents.org.uk/advice-and-guidance/promoting-equal-opportunities/evaluation/standards-of-evidence-and-evaluation-self-assessment-tool/.
+105 Available at www.officeforstudents.org.uk/for-providers/equality-of-opportunity/evaluation/standards-of-evidence-and-evaluation-self-assessment-tool/.